dlang-tour/core/public/content/README.md

 contains the source code of that section.
 Every section might contain as many
 \>=3 level headings as needed (and useful).

+## Source Code formatting

-Source code examples should be indented with 4 spaces.
+* Source code examples should be indented with 4 spaces.
+* To prevent dynamic word wrap of code examples on mobile devices make sure to have a line length for source code of 48 characters.